jaidetree/finity/README.md

 ## Implementing Adapters

-Valkyrie is designed to be adaptable to different state management systems.
+Finity is designed to be adaptable to different state management systems.
 You can implement your own adapters by following the `IStateMachine` protocol:

 ### Get